Design and Verification of a Novel Triphibian Robot: Modes of Locomotion

 \subsection{Surface mode}

-In surface mode, two ducted propellers, $\#x1$ and $\#x2$, are used.
-First, ducted propeller $\#1$ and $\#2$ are used in forward motion.
-Second, ducted propeller $\#1$ and $\#2$ are used respectively in clockwise and anticlockwise rotation motion.\\ In surface mode, the robot lie on its cushion side with its ducts stay upwards.
-By rotating in the air through the ducted propellers, the boat can go forward and rotate in anticlockwise and clockwise direction.
-As shown in figure 6, the main differences between forward motion, anticlockwise rotation motion, and clockwise rotation motion are caused by different cooperation of the two ducts.

-In forward motion, the two rear ducts are both active.
-As shown in Fig\ref{force-surface}, duct A gives $F_1$ and B gives $F_2$.
-If $F_1 = F_2$, then their side forces $F_{x1}$ and $F_{x2}$ equal and will be canceled.
-Then, the sum of $F_1$’s and $F_2$’s remaining components $F_{y1}$ and $F_{y2}$, which is the $F_{yt}$ shown in Fig\ref{force-surface}, will push the air and enable the robot to move forward.
-Note that the robots tend to rotate when moving. where $F_{x1}$ and $F_{y1}$ are the horizontal and vertical components of $F_1$.
-The force $F_{x2}$ and $F_{y2}$ are the horizontal and vertical components of $F_2$.
-The dot A and B represent the location of two rear active ducts. where C is the center of the robot.
-The force $F_{yt}$ represents the total vertical force of the whole system.
+As shown in Fig. \ref{force-surface}, the three ducted propellers are above the water in surface mode.
+The torques generated by $P_1$ or $P_3$ can cause the robot to rotate counterclockwise, and the torque provided by $P_2$ can cause the robot to rotate clockwise.
+Thus, we use different ducted propellers to control the movement of the robot in different modes.
+The details of actuation units can be seen in Table. \ref{tab-loco-mode}.

+In forward motion, the two ducted propellers $P_1$ and $P_2$ are activated while ducted propellers $P_3$ is off.
+As shown in Fig. \ref{force-surface}, ducted propeller $P_1$ provides $F_1$ and $P_2$ provides $F_2$.
+The magnitudes of $F_1$ and $F_2$ are the same and these two forces make the same angle (60°) with the $X_b$ axis.
+In this case, the two ducted propellers can work together to generate a driving force in the surge direction and cancel the force components in the sway direction to avoid rotation.
+Here we can calculate the acceleration of the robot:

+where $f_w$ is the resistant force, $a_{com}$ is the acceleration of the robot and $m$ is the weight of the robot.

-In clockwise and anticlockwise motions, only one duct operate.
-As shown in Fig.\ref{force-surface}, duct A gives $F_1$. where $F_{1}$ is the force.
-The dot A represents the location of the duct.
-The radius of the vehicle is $r$.
-The rotational inertia is $I_com$.
-The angular acceleration of the vehicle $a_com$ in the pure rotation stage could be calculated:
+In clockwise and anticlockwise turn motions, only one ducted propeller operates each time.
+Theoretically, the three propellers can all be used to generate torques so that the robot can rotate on the water's surface.
+As shown in Table. \ref{tab-loco-mode}, in our design, $P_2$ is used for clockwise rotation while $P_1$ is used for counterclockwise rotation.
+The rotational inertia is $I_{com}$.
+The combined external force generates a torque $\tau_e$.
+The angular acceleration of the vehicle $\omega_{com}$ in the pure rotation stage could be calculated through: